Marcosmgs/soulandsurf/README.md

 This section brings a sense of community and belonging to the user as they will see in this pictures the community lifestyle.

-(This alignment style for the photos was inspired by Love Running Project from CI)
+(This alignment style for the photos was taken from Love Running Project from CI)

 ![GALLERY SCREENSHOOT](documentation/gallery-feature1.png)